aayushimittall/fake-news-detection/README.md

-# Fake News Detection System
+# Fake News Detection System Research Paper

+Submitted by:
+2210991139(Aayushi Mittal)
+2210991172(Abhishek Rana)

+Current status:Working Project

 A machine learning–based fake news detection system that classifies news articles as **Fake** or **Real** using **TF‑IDF features** and a **Linear Support Vector Machine (SVM)**.
 The system is deployed as a simple and interactive **Streamlit web application**.